The Skagit Valley Tulip Festival is a perfect destination for either a day trip or a longer stay.

 Skagit Guided Adventures

 Experience the colorful tulip fields and exquisitely arranged gardens.
 Learn about the tulip history, industry & festival from our friendly local guide Stephanie, with over 30 years experience.
 Tours daily 9:30 am & 2:30 pm.
-Free pickup from area hotels & Mount Vernon Amtrak Station.
 Satisfaction Guaranteed!

 It is easy to reach the Skagit Valley — we are located 60 miles north of Seattle along I-5 and 70 miles south of Vancouver, BC, Canada.
 The tulips are generally grown in a 15-mile triangle bordered by Highway 20, the Skagit River, and the Swinomish River Channel.
 The festival is designed as a driving tour as many events and attractions are miles apart, scattered throughout the lower Skagit Valley.
 Come and see the flowers any time you would like — as long as it is daylight!
 Weekdays are the least crowded times; weekends can be very busy, so we suggest coming early, use State Route 20 to enter the tulip area, and carpool if possible.

 Parking is available at designated lots in the Tulip Field area.
-There is plenty of parking at Tulip Town and RoozenGaarde and it is FREE.
+There is plenty of parking at Garden Rosalyn, Tulip Town, RoozenGaarde and Tulip Valley Farms and it is FREE.
 Look for the RoozenGaarde logo for other Official Parking areas.
 These lots are operated by Washington Bulb Company/RoozenGaarde.
 Fees are charged to park in official lots — that information will be posted at the fields; the ticket you receive from the parking attendant will also admit one person to RoozenGaarde on the same day.
-Private individuals sometimes operate their own lots — fees paid to private parties will not work for admission to RoozenGaarde or Tulip Town.
+Private individuals sometimes operate their own lots — fees paid to private parties will not work for admission to any of the four gardens.

-The two display gardens, RoozenGaarde and Tulip Town, both have free parking adjacent to their facilities.
+The four display gardens, RoozenGaarde, Tulip Town, Tulip Valley Farms and Garden Rosalyn all have free parking adjacent to their facilities.

 Roadside parking is limited due to shoulder conditions and traffic safety regulations.
 Law enforcement officers will issue tickets, so please avoid parking in no parking zones.
 Our parking plans can sometimes be impacted because of the spring rains when we have to close lots to keep you, our guests, from getting vehicles stuck in the mud.